-This website is intended to shine a light on the intersection between technology, government, media and society.
-Since its founding, the blog has become widely read as one of the top blogs on government information technology, respected in open government and press freedom communities around the world, from the Office of the Speaker of the House of Representatives to the National Archives of the United Kingdom.
+Since its founding in 2013, e-PluribusUnum.org has become widely read as an authoritative source on information technology and government transparency, cited and respected in open government and press freedom communities around the world, from the Office of the Speaker of the House of Representatives to the National Archives of the United Kingdom.